Narrabeen Man: Physical description

 Further examination revealed that Narrabeen Man was approximately 183 cm tall, estimated from the length of his limbs, 30–40 years old.
 His height was above average for Aboriginal men at this time.
 It is also speculated that Narrabeen Man was not from a tribe from the greater Sydney region, as his two front teeth were not removed - in line with a regional initiation rite at the time of European settlement (unless the rite was introduced locally in more recent times than Narrabeen Man's demise).

 Reasons for death

 There is no conclusive evidence as to why he was killed.
 A Narrabeen cultural heritage officer, Allen Madden, suggested in 2008 that a ritualistic murder of this type represents the farthest extent of tribal law, indicating that his offence, whatever it was, must have been serious.

-Narrabeen Man's remains are currently lying under care at Sydney University's Shellshear Museum.
+Narrabeen Man's remains are currently under care at Sydney University's Shellshear Museum.